COVID-19 Vaccines: Patient Choice

 We offer COVID-19 testing at all of our practices.
 You can choose to have a COVID-19 test with or without an office visit.

 *Also: COVID tests for travel plans (or other activities), are not typically covered by insurance.
 Patients will be billed for out-of-pocket expenses.
-And because of supply levels, we are sending out all PCR testing for travel and other activities to outside labs which means results can be delayed.
+And because of supply levels, we are sending out all PCR testing for travel and other activities to outside labs which means results can be delayed (please see above).

-TWCCH will never discriminate in our care delivery services based on ability to pay, and we have a Sliding Fee Discount Program for eligible individuals who meet the federal poverty guidelines income requirements.
+The Wright Center will never discriminate in our care delivery services based on ability to pay, and we have a sliding-fee discount program for eligible individuals who meet the federal poverty guidelines income requirements.
 We will never deny a primary or other health service based on inability to pay.

 COVID-19 Infusion Therapy